 It's been 25 years since the bestseller Men Are from Mars, Women Are from Venus attempted to explain what makes men and women different.
-Now, a new Pew Research Center survey1 confirms that key differences still exist and that the implications of those differences on the role s of men and women in society is far from settled.
+A Pew Research Center survey1 confirms that key differences still exist and that the implications of those differences on the roles of men and women in society is far from settled.

 The study finds that majorities of Americans say men and women are basically different in the way they express their feelings, their physical abilities, their personal interests and their approach to parenting.
 But there is no public consensus on the origins of these differences.
 Women who perceive differences generally attribute them to societal expectations, while men tend to point to biological differences.
 Men say it's "nature;" women say it's "nurture."